daniel1820815/daniel1820815.github.io/_drafts/docker-part2.md

 ### Part 2: Docker networking

 We will slightly change our design and create a frontend and a backend network in Docker to separate the containers.
-It is meaningful to keep different parts of functions isolate from each other and also control external connectivity of the containers.
-In our case the frontend network needs to have external connectivity as we have it in the default network, but the backend network does not necessarily need to.
+It is meaningful to keep different parts of functions isolated from each other and also control external connectivity of the containers.
+In our case the frontend network needs to have external connectivity as we had it in the default network before, but the backend network does not necessarily need to.
 The load balancer will be connected to both networks to serve the incoming requests and have connectivity to the application servers on the backend.
 The application servers will only have the backend network connected.

 [<img src="/images/docker-app-networking-diagram.png" width="500"/>](/images/docker-app-networking-diagram.png)

 As you can see from the diagram we will also take advantage of assigning IP addresses to our containers from the new networks to get a fixed IP setup.
-This will make the setup a little bit easier to handle because we do not need to start the containers in order to make sure they get a specific IP address as we did before in part one.
+This will make the whole setup a little bit easier to manage because we do not need to start the containers in any specific order to make sure they get a specific IP address as we did before in part one.

 To begin with we take a look at the Docker networks we have out of the box using the ```docker network ls``` command.